gracelawley/childes/README.md

 ## CHILDES Usage Rules

 CHILDES is a part of the TalkBank database and asks users to follow the data usage rules found [here](https://talkbank.org/share/rules.html).

+Except where otherwise indicated, the use of TalkBank data is governed by the [Creative Commons](https://creativecommons.org/licenses/by-nc-sa/3.0/) CC BY-NC-SA 3.0 license.

+## Works Cited

+### The CHILDES database

+CHILDES: MacWhinney, B. (2000).
+The CHILDES Project: Tools for analyzing talk.
+Third Edition.
+Mahwah, NJ: Lawrence Erlbaum Associates.

+### `childes-db`

+ Sanchez, A., Meylan, S., Braginsky, M., MacDonald, K. E., Yurovsky, D., & Frank, M. C. (2018, April 23). childes-db: a flexible and reproducible interface to the Child Language Data Exchange System.
+Retrieved from psyarxiv.com/93mwx